Hernia During Pregnancy: Causes, Symptoms, Treatment and Prevention

 - Chronic sneezing or coughing

-Signs of Hernia During Pregnancy
+Signs or Symptoms of Hernia During Pregnancy

 Not every woman experiences signs or symptoms of a hernia during pregnancy.
 For others, signs can be both seen and felt.
 The actual physical spot of the hernia can be felt as a lump when you either lie down or press on the area.
 You may also physically see a bulge under the skin at the site of the hernia, but some are not as noticeable.
 A dull aching pain may also be experienced which typically becomes more pronounced when you are active, bend over, sneeze, cough or laugh intensely.
 Some women also have more difficulty moving around as the pregnancy progresses and the bigger they become.